 Pennsylvania has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Pennsylvania bill was enacted 3 April 2008 and became effective 2 June 2008.

-- How is the website of the Parent's Guide to Cord Blood
+- Recommendations from Parent's Guide to Cord Blood